Last Updated on January 15, 2026 by Maged kamel

 Another solved problem for the Newton-Raphson method for root extraction: find the roots of x^3-3x-5=0.

-We are getting the corresponding values of y accordingly, to find roots, we find that the function value between one positive and one negative review lies between x=2 and x =2.50.
+We are getting the corresponding y-values.
+To find roots, we see that the function value between one positive and one negative review lies between x = 2 and x = 2.50.

 2-Get f(x0=3) and f'(x0=3) f (x) is =x^3-3x-5=0 and f'(x) = 3*x^2-3.